 If your complaint still hasn't led to an acceptable solution, you can turn to the Complaints Committee for Education.
 There is a separate procedure in place for submitting a complaint to this committee.
-This procedure can be found on the SCS website.
+This procedure can be found on the SCS website www.learningsaba.com.

-The Educational Inspection in the Netherlands has a unit of inspectors who can be contacted in specific cases like sexual intimidation, sexual misuse, psychological of physical violence, discrimination or radicalization.
+The Educational Inspection in the Netherlands has a unit of inspectors who can be contacted in specific cases like sexual intimidation, sexual misuse, psychological or physical violence, discrimination or radicalization.